-1. The student and his/her parents or legal guardians shall not receive an official transcript.
+The student and his/her parents or legal guardians shall not receive an official transcript.
 An official transcript will only be issued to a school to which the student transfers.
-The student and his/her parents or or be provided the necessary materials or equipment without charge for: (1) participation in extracurricular activities and (2) use of a musical instrument in optional music courses that are not extracurricular activities.
+The student and his/her parents or enrollment in the District, which shall permit the District to use information the student has provided to determine eligibility for the fee waiver.
+Students who qualify for the fee waiver shall be provided the necessary materials or equipment without charge for: (1) participation in extracurricular activities and (2) use of a musical instrument in optional music courses that are not extracurricular activities.
 Students or their parents may request a fee waiver prior to participating in or attending the activity, and prior to the purchase of the materials, and the fee waiver must be submitted prior to the time the fee is due or the time the specialized equipment or attire is needed.